xiix0/scam/README.md

-Q:	Are we not men?
+Q:	How many WASPs does it take to change a light bulb?
-A:	We are Vaxen.
+A:	One.